MeetMangrove/playbook/mangrove_friends.md

 As a Mangrove member, you'll have to ensure that the MF community is well-animated by posting regularly, giving feedbacks and helping people.

 Every week, there's a new MM in charge of the Weekly call and of the Weekly News: a short summary of what's happening in the community (MF+MM).
 It is sent on the MF Slack #general with a @channel mention and by email to all the MF from the Mangrove email address (hellomangrove@gmail.com).
-The list of email addresses of the MF can be found [here](bit.ly/mf_spreadsheet).
+The list of email addresses of the MF can found using the Slack command "needcontact".